Exam 1 Study Guide

 Email them:

-This used to be a common solution and is somewhat dying off.
-It requires that the server is able to get the password (it is not stored as a hash).
-It exposes the risk that anyone who might see your email will see your password.
+This used to be a common solution and should be dying off.
+It requires that the server stores the password, which means it is not stored as a hash.
+This exposes the risk that anyone seeing your email will see your password.

 Reset them: